dehen/Inventory-Profiles-Next.github.io/docs/profiles/index.md

 	CHEST
 		"minecraft:netherite_chestplate" -> "Enchantments" : [{id:"minecraft:fire_protection",lvl:4},{id:"minecraft:unbreaking",lvl:3},{id:"minecraft:mending",lvl:1}]
 ```

 To make them usable you need to set their names, change `Saved` in `profile Saved` to something unique for all 3 of them.
 NO SPACES allowed!

 Go back to the screenshot above.
-Now is a good time to fill those Quick Profile names and if you haven't already assign them hotkeys.
+Now is a good time to fill those "Quick Profile" names, and if you didn't yet, assign them hotkeys.

-Once you are ready with the names you need to reload the configuration.
-The default hot key is **R+Y**.
+Once you are ready with the names, you need to reload the configuration.
+The default hotkey is **R+Y**.

 That's it you are ready to go...

 BUT if you want to use the full potential of the Profiles continue reading.

 ## The long explanation

 ### Let's start from the beginning

-`profile Saved activate HOT1`.
-This line says that we are starting a `profile` with name `Saved`
+The line `profile Saved activate HOT1` says that we are starting a `profile` with the name `Saved`
 and every time we switch to this profile it will `activate` the first hotbar slot `HOT1`.
 If you remove `activate HOT1` when you
 activate the Profile the selected hotbat slot won't change.

 ### Slot definitions

 On the next line we have `HOT1`.
 This means that the lines below will contain the desired equipment in this slot.

-`"minecraft:netherite_pickaxe"` We what to have a Netherite Pickaxe in this slot with the fallowing `-> "Enchantments" : `.
+`"minecraft:netherite_pickaxe"` we want to have a Netherite Pickaxe in this slot with the following `-> "Enchantments" : `.
-The next part is list of the enchantments we want the item to have to be put in this slot.
-This is the minimum set of enchantments we desire.
+The next part is a list of the enchantments we want the item in this slot to have.
+This is the minimum set of the enchantments we desire.
-For example suppose we want a profile that always puts a Silk Touch pickaxe in hotbar 1 we can specify
+For example, suppose we want a profile that always puts a Silk Touch pickaxe in hotbar 1 we can specify:

 ```
 "minecraft:netherite_pickaxe" -> "Enchantments" : [{id:"minecraft:silk_touch",lvl:1}]
 ```

 This means that when activating the Profile the best available Netherite Pickaxe with Silk Touch will be put in that slot.
 But this also means that if we have a bunch of Netherite Pickaxes without Silk Touch none of them will be put in the slot.